-Up Next: Content Curation & Distributed Learning
+Up Next: Content Curation & Blended Learning

-We hope you’ve been enjoying our series on Distributed Learning.
+We hope you’ve been enjoying our series on Blended Learning.
 In our next post, we’ll explain the importance of curating your learning materials—especially as they continue to become available outside your organization.
 Don’t want to miss out?

 Want to try give it a try?